Zeus-HLONS: Development

 The two main people behind the project are Gerald Wilson (Directed Energy division of the U.S. Army Space and Missile Defense Command (SMDC)) and Owen Hofer (U.S. engineering firm SPARTA), which designed and built the system.

-Prior to the Zeus-HLONS system, Explosive Ordnance Disposal (EOD) personnel would have to approach such munitions (either manually, or by robotic platform), place an explosive charge near it, and then detonate the charge to destroy the munitions - something they still have to do until laser neutralizing systems are commonplace.
-Using Zeus is cheaper (a few cents per laser shot) and safer than the traditional method.
+Prior to the Zeus-HLONS system, Explosive Ordnance Disposal (EOD) personnel had to approach such munitions—either manually or using a robotic platform—place an explosive charge nearby, and then detonate it to destroy the munition, a method that is still used until laser neutralization systems become widespread.
+Using Zeus is both cheaper (costing only a few cents per laser shot) and safer than the traditional approach.

 Lasers were theoretically evaluated for use in causing detonations of explosives in 1986 and laboratory demonstrations were done in 1987 with a 30 kW CO_{2} laser.

 By 1991 demonstrations were done on landmines using a 0.3 kW Nd:YAG laser and 0.8 kW CO_{2} laser.

 The concept of laser neutralization of ordnance was demonstrated in 1994 with the design, development and live field testing of the Mobile Ordnance Disrupter System (MODS).
 MODS used an M113A2 armored personnel carrier that supported an 1100 watt arc lamp-pumped laser system.
 The program was funded by the U.S. Air Force at Eglin Air Force Base (Florida).
 This was then moved to fitting the system into a Humvee.

 Zeus is therefore the 2nd generation of this concept.
 Its development started in 1996 and was still undergoing upgrades and military demonstrations at the High Energy Laser Systems Test Facility (HELSTF) at White Sands Missile Range, New Mexico, in 2002 when it was requested to be deployed to Afghanistan (in December 2002 by General John M. Keane, Vice Chief of Staff of the Army 1999-2003).

 In early 2004 the system was upgraded to a 1-kilowatt laser and then by late 2004 to a 2-kilowatt Yb:glass fibre-laser that is diode-pumped and operates in quasi-CW mode.
 This significantly reduced the overall system weight (removing about 2,000 pounds) and provided increased output beam power, which equates to extended range.

 In January 2005, at the IQPC's Directed Energy Weapons conference in London, Gerald Wilson said the system takes between 5 seconds and 4 minutes (typically 30 seconds) to destroy a mine, resulting in a clearance rate of up to 25 explosives per hour when equipped with a 0.5 kW laser.